-PZU CO has in place the "Regulations for handling complaints/ correspondence and rules and regulations for using external services.
+PZU CO has in place the "Regulations for handling complaints/ grievances reported to PZU CO regarding the Company's agency activities".
+PTE PZU has adopted a set of rules and regulations for examining complaints, procedures for handling correspondence and rules and regulations for using external services.